 Theorem \ref{theorem:multivariate_uniform} is similar to the results of \citet[Theorem 1]{yu2024nonasymptotic}: For any multivariate polynomial $p(\boldsymbol{x})=\sum_{\boldsymbol{n} } c_{\boldsymbol{n}} \boldsymbol{x}^{\boldsymbol{n}}$ with $D$ variables and $\|\boldsymbol{n}\|_1\leq L$ such that $|p(\boldsymbol{x})| \leq$ 1 for $\boldsymbol{x} \in[0,1]^D$, there exists a PQC $W_p(\boldsymbol{x})$ such that $\langle 0| W_p^{\dagger}(\boldsymbol{x}) Z^{(0)} W_p(\boldsymbol{x})|0\rangle=p(\boldsymbol{x})$, with PQC width $O(D+\log L+L \log D)$, the depth is $O\left(L^2 D^L(\log L+L \log D)\right)$, and the number of parameters is $O\left(L D^L(L+D)\right)$.

-In fact, they considered a stricter condition $\|\boldsymbol{n}\|_1\leq L$ instead of our $\|\boldsymbol{n}\|_\infty\leq L$ and use the bound $T \leq(L+1) D^L$ instead of our $T=(L+1)^D$, domain $\boldsymbol{x} \in[0,1]^D$ instead of our $\boldsymbol{x} \in[-1,1]^D$.
-Moreover, they should also need a scaling factor to ensure that the PQC is found for all monomials of eligible polynomials.
-Compared to their results, our condition not only precise the scaling factor bound, but also has fewer restrictions on degree and domain of input.
-Besides, our complexity result is clearly better when $L$ is larger than $D$, which is also the more common case in certain complex financial problems.
+In fact, they consider a stricter condition $\|\boldsymbol{n}\|_1\leq L$ instead of our $\|\boldsymbol{n}\|_\infty\leq L$, use the bound $T \leq(L+1) D^L$ instead of our $T=(L+1)^D$, and take the domain $\boldsymbol{x} \in[0,1]^D$ instead of our $\boldsymbol{x} \in[-1,1]^D$.
+Moreover, they would also require a scaling factor to ensure that the PQC is found for all monomials of eligible polynomials.
+Compared to their results, our condition not only specifies the scaling factor bound but also has fewer restrictions on the degree and input domain.
+Moreover, our complexity result is clearly better when $L$ is larger than $D$, which is also the more common case in certain complex financial problems.